narasimhan-me/EngineO.ai/docs/ENGINEO_AI_INSTRUCTIONS.md

 - The Implementation Plan entries for those phases should include a `Manual Testing:` bullet pointing to the corresponding manual testing doc.
 - Claude is responsible for keeping both the Implementation Plan entry and the manual testing doc in sync with the implementation.

+### Verification Layer & Critical Path Enforcement (v3.4)

+- **Critical Path Map:**
+  - The canonical list of critical flows and systems lives in `docs/testing/CRITICAL_PATH_MAP.md`.
+  - Each critical path must link to at least one manual testing doc.
+  - Where automated tests exist, they should be noted in the map with their location.

+- **Release Verification Gate:**
+  - Overall release gating rules are defined in `docs/testing/RELEASE_VERIFICATION_GATE.md`.
+  - Before a release or major merge, all critical paths must show up-to-date verification and green status per RVG rules.

+- **Per-feature enforcement:**
+  - Every PATCH BATCH must:
+    - Specify which manual testing doc(s) Claude will update.
+    - Ensure the relevant Implementation Plan entry (phase/feature) has or will have a `Manual Testing:` entry pointing to those docs.
+  - If a feature touches a critical path:
+    - The PATCH BATCH must ensure the `CRITICAL_PATH_MAP` is updated if coverage status changes.

 ---

 ## 6. Runtime / Session Rules